zenith-esb/demo-app/android/ClientApp/README.md

 ClientApp
 ========

-Simple android application to request service from external web service through the ESB and publish message to a messaging server through the ESB
+Simple android application to
+ 1. request a service from an external web service through the ESB
+ 2. publish a message to a messaging server through the ESB